usc-isi-i2/gaia-ta2pipeline/pipeline/README.md

 All configurations can be found in Makefile. *Please make changes to them accordingly*.

 TA2 has three steps: import, clustering, export.
-If you wish to run them step-by-step, please add `--entrypoint /bin/bash` while running the container.
+If you wish to run them step-by-step, please add `--entrypoint /bin/bash` while running the container (see `docker-run-debug` in Makefile).

 - To run them all, do `PROD=True python runner.py`.
 - To run importer only, do `PROD=True python importer.py process`.
 - To run clusterer only, do `PROD=True python clusterer.py process`.
 - To run exporter only, do `PROD=True python exporter.py process`.

+Moreover, mount current repository to `/aida/ta2-pipeline` to enable

 ## Resource required